-The Company has complied throughout the year with the recommendations of the AIC Code and the relevant provisions of the UK Code, except as disclosed below.
+The Company has complied throughout the year, and continues to comply, with the recommendations of the AIC Code and the relevant provisions of the UK Code, except as disclosed below.

 The Board does not consider it appropriate for a Senior Independent Director to be appointed as recommended by provision A.4.1 of the UK Code, as it operates as a unitary Board.